 As part of the Consortium Universities of the Washington Metropolitan Area, AU students are eligible to take courses at other Consortium universities in DC.
 Consortium registration is processed by AU and is limited to courses that are not offered at AU.
 Courses taken through the Consortium are treated as AU courses for registration, transcript, and GPA purposes.
-Consortium registration is available during the fall, spring and summer semesters.
+Consortium registration is available during the fall, spring and summer semesters, but generally, SIS limits students to no more than two consortium courses during their MA program, but generally, SIS limits students to no more than two consortium courses during their MA program.

 Download the Consortium Registration Form [pdf]